 Jesus said to his disciples: 'If your brother does something wrong, go and have it out with him alone, between your two selves.
 If he listens to you, you have won back your brother.
 If he does not listen, take one or two others along with you: the evidence of two or three witnesses is required to sustain any charge.
 But if he refuses to listen to these, report it to the community; and if he refuses to listen to the community, treat him like a pagan or a tax collector.
 'I tell you solemnly, whatever you bind on earth shall be considered bound in heaven; whatever you loose on earth shall be considered loosed in heaven.

-'I tell you solemnly once again, if two of you on earth agree to ask anything at all, it will be granted to you by my

-Father in heaven.
-For where two or three meet in my name, I shall be there with them.' •
+'I tell you solemnly once again, if two of you on earth agree to ask anything at all, it will be granted to you by my Father in heaven.
+For where two or three meet in my name, I shall be there with them.'

-GOSPEL REFLECTION

-Mr Sean Donovan Chairperson - Macarthur Social Justice Network

-Charlie shared her story, how for decades she did not speak to her mum because of some grievance.
-She stewed in her mind.

-How dare this outrage!
-But toward the end of her mother's life, Charlie went to see her and they were reconciled.

-Charlie said it was a burden lifted and how blessed she feels that she could spend time with mum in those last few months.
-Most of us carry similar loads.

-Jesus tells us not to wait.
-If we have a problem with someone, we should go straight away and sort it out.
-If that doesn't work, then get help from others or even the whole community.
-Leave no option untried.
-If none of that works, then "treat him like a pagan or tax collector."

-How did Jesus treat sinners and tax collectors?
-Did he abandon them?
-No!
-He continued to eat and drink with them and invite them to join him.
-Jesus calls us to love everyone, like God the Father.
-How we loose and bind our relationships on Earth are how they are for eternity.

-Our adversarial legal system insists on winners and losers.
-Jesus invites another path, meeting in his name.

-A WORD FROM POPE FRANCIS
+A REFLECTION BY POPE FRANCIS

-The Gospel this Sunday, taken from Matthew, Chapter 18, presents the theme of brotherly correction within the community of believers: that is, how I must correct another

-Christian when he does what is not good.
+The Gospel this Sunday, taken from Matthew, Chapter 18, presents the theme of brotherly correction within the community of believers: that is, how I must correct another Christian when he does what is not good.
 Jesus teaches us that, should my Christian brother commit a sin against me, offend me, I must be charitable toward him and, first of all, speak with him personally, explain to him what he said or did that was wrong.
 What if the brother doesn't listen to me?
-Jesus proposes a progressive intervention: first, return and speak to him with two or three other people, so he may be more aware of his error; if, despite this, he does not accept the admonition, the community must be told; and should he also refuse to listen to the community, he must be made aware of the rift and estrangement that he himself has caused, weakening the communion with his brothers in the faith.
+Jesus proposes a progressive intervention: first, return and speak to him with two or three other people, so he may be more aware of his error; if, despite this, he does not accept the admonition, the community must be told; and should he also refuse to listen to the community, he must be made aware of the rift and estrangement that he himself has caused, weakening the communion with his brothers in the faith